labuburein/labuburein/README.md

 ### my humor can be something else sometimes so please just block me if you dont like it, i mean it okay
 as i said i do not MEAN any of those jokes, im actively trying to change thanks and dont act suprised if i blocked you, i warned you ok

-### if you dont like anything about me just dni please thanksyou
+### if you dont like anything about me just dni <---  please thanksyou!!
-idc if this sounds corny ok i mean ii
+idc if this sounds corny ok i mean it

 ##  About Me ദ്ദി◝ ⩊ ◜.ᐟ !
 c+h is welcome, i just might start a conversation

-if we end up sitting in a group i might move, yes you can joke about it

 i take jokes easily, just dont overdo them

-i might be dry sometimes but i dont mean that
+i MIGHT be dry sometimes but i dont mean that

-i would love to become friends with yall but im too shy , busy or distracted sometimes so u might have to approach me (w2i preferably) i love making friends okay
+i would love to become friends with yall but im too busy or distracted sometimes so u might have to approach me (w2i preferably) i love making friends okay

 I latch onto people quickly, theres exceptions